-Stomach contents were assessed in the field for 13 bull trout in Year 6 (2018); 3 were from Seton Lake and 10 were from Anderson Lake (Table 3.10).
-As documented in previous reports, all identifiable prey items in bull trout from both lakes were various life stages of the species O. nerka (i.e., sockeye or gwenis; eggs, juveniles and adults).
-The bull trout in Seton Lake had been feeding on mature gwenis, which were between approximately 170 mm and 200 mm in length.
-The Anderson Lake bull trout had been feeding on juvenile gwenis (size range: approx. 100 to 130 mm).
-In six cases the stomachs were either completely empty or the contents had been digested to the point that the remaining prey items could not be identified to species or estimated for original size.
+Stomach contents were assessed in the field for 11 bull trout in Year 7 (2019); Two were from Seton Lake and nine were from Anderson Lake (Table 3.11).
+As documented in previous reports, most of the identifiable prey items in bull trout from both lakes were various life stages of the species O. nerka (i.e., sockeye or gwenis; eggs, juveniles and adults).
+Based on the identifiable contents, the bull trout in Seton Lake had been feeding on mature gwenis, which were between approximately 180 mm and 190 mm in length.
+Three of the Anderson Lake bull trout had been feeding on juvenile O. nerka (size range: approx. 100 to 130 mm); one had a single northern pikeminnow (~250 mm); and another had a single invertebrate larvae in its stomach.
+In five cases the stomachs were either completely empty or the contents had been digested to the point that the remaining prey items could not be identified to species or estimated for original size.

-Table 3.10 Summary of stomach contents assessed for bull trout from Seton and Anderson lakes during the annual gill netting survey, 18 September to 5 October 2018.
+Table 3.11 Summary of stomach contents assessed for bull trout from Seton and Anderson lakes during the annual gill netting survey, 24 September to 4 October 2019.